 How much will an alcoholic drink cost me in Dubai?

 This is highly variable by venue, but don’t be surprised if a pint of beer sets you back as much as 50AED/$13.50/ €12/£10.5.
 A small glass of wine costs approximately 40AED/$10.8/ €9.8/£8.4.
 The classier the venue and the better the view the price will go up.

 Alcohol in Abu Dhabi on the whole is pretty expensive as whilst permitted, it’s still discouraged through heavy excise taxes, paid at the importer level.

 Where can I find cheaper booze in Abu Dhabi?

-It is popular with the expatriate population to also head to the Northern Emirates of Umm Al Quwain and Ras al Khaimah where alcohol is supplied in larger stores without the added taxes seen in Dubai and Abu Dhabi.
+It is popular with the expatriate population to head to the Northern Emirates of Umm Al Quwain and Ras al Khaimah, where alcohol is supplied in larger stores without some of the added taxes seen in Dubai and Abu Dhabi.

 But I saw alcohol on sale in the supermarket!

 Look closely!
 What you will find is the “beer “on sale in the supermarket has zero % alcohol – if that’s your thing, then go for it….